Urena-luis/assured-workloads/README.md

 # Best Practices

-We recommend you familiarize yourself with Google Cloud's recommended process to configure and enforce VPC-SC protection in your Google Cloud organization [by reading this document.](https://cloud.google.com/vpc-service-controls/docs/enable) Careless enablement of VPC-SC can cause problems with existing applications and can cause an outage.

 We also strongly recommend that you do not nest an Assured Workloads folder within another Assured Workloads folder - even if they are the same compliance framework - as this will cause errors.
 You can, however, nest Assured Workloads folders and non-Assured Workloads folders with each other.

 We also recommend you set up logging and alerts for any changes to the Assured Workloads folder or according IAM permissions, including Org Admin changes.
 These alerts should be routed to an appropriate stakeholder other than Org Admin.
 This is because Org Admin can change the org level policies that are important for continuing compliance.